QGEP/docs/en/user-guide/How-To/index.rst

 .. figure:: images/overflow_char1.jpg

-1. Here, too, the identifer is later adopted in MikeUrban as a table name for a QH relationship, which is used, for example, in a local controller.
+1. Here too, the identifer is later adopted in MikeUrban as a table name for a QH relationship, which is used, for example, in a local controller.

 2. Because the new record overflow characteristic has not yet been saved, it must first be saved with OK before the records of the HQ relation can be created.

-3. Go with the button **switch to form view** in the field fk_ overflow characteristic back to the just created overflow characteristic and define the necessary HQ or QQ values with the **add child object** button.
+3. Go back in the field fk_overflow characteristic of the just created overflow characteristic with the button **switch to form view** and define the necessary HQ or QQ values with the **add child object** button.